-The first weekend in May, Grand Ledge celebrates Michigan artists, local culture, and our rich Victorian heritage by inviting visitors to join us for historical demonstrations and themed activities in our beautiful downtown, overlooking the river and picturesque ledges.
+Each Spring, Grand Ledge celebrates Michigan artists and artisans, local culture, and our rich Victorian heritage by inviting visitors to join us for historical demonstrations and themed activities in our beautiful downtown, overlooking the river and picturesque ledges.

 We're actively recruiting more groups and planning many special events for Civil War Sunday, so mark your calendar and bring the whole family!
 We'll be announcing specifics here on this website and on our Facebook page as the festival date approaches.